fsh-org/FshDB/README.md

 ## Constructor
 Types of dbs
 - DB - Base databse
-- mini - Less instructions (faster)
+- miniDB - Less instructions (faster)
-- fast - The fastest with all instructions (non stable)
+- fastDB - The fastest with all instructions (non stable)

 ## Base Functions
 - `set(key, value)` - Sets a value to a key (can be any standard type)